Isaac Bruce: San Francisco 49ers

 Bruce with the 49ers in October 2008.

 On February 29, 2008, Bruce signed a two-year, $6 million contract with the San Francisco 49ers, to reunite with his former offensive coordinator Mike Martz.
 Jerry Rice gave Bruce permission to wear the number 80 although the team had already retired it, however Bruce decided against it and instead wore 88.

+2008 season

-On December 21, 2008, in a game at St. Louis against his former team, the Rams, Bruce caught his 1,000th career reception – a 3-yard touchdown catch.
+In Week 2 of the 2008 season, Bruce had four receptions for 153 yards in a 33–30 overtime road win against the Seattle Seahawks.
+In Week 12, on the road against the Dallas Cowboys, he had eight receptions for 125 yards and a touchdown.
+On December 21, 2008, in a Week 16 game at St. Louis against his former team, the Rams, Bruce caught his 1,000th career reception – a 3-yard touchdown catch.
 St. Louis fans cheered on their former wide receiver, yelling "Bruuuuuuuuce" whenever he caught a pass, and cheered when he caught his 1,000th pass.
+In the 2008 season, he had 61 receptions for 835 yards and seven touchdowns.

+2009 season

 After contemplating retirement in the offseason, he elected to return to the 49ers in 2009 for his 16th season, reasoning that he was there to "get in the playoffs again and win a Super Bowl".
+He finished the 2009 season with 21 receptions for 264 yards in ten games.
+He was inactive for six of the final eight games.
+The 49ers went 8–8 and missed the postseason.

 On June 7, 2010, Bruce was traded from the 49ers to the Rams so that he would be able to retire as a Ram.
 Bruce was the last member of the former first-tenure Los Angeles Rams to retire.